berteh/ScribusGenerator/README.md

                         CSV field delimiter character.
 Default is comma: "," -n OUTNAME, --outName OUTNAME
                         name of the generated files, with no extension.
                         Default is a simple incremental index.
+Using SG variables is allowed to define the name of generated documents.
   -o OUTDIR, --outDir OUTDIR
                         directory were generated files are stored.
 Default is the directory of the scribus source file. outputDir